Last updated 24th July, 2025

 In addition to the two automation types above, many people will opt for the additional capability of a remote control operation.
 This will be connected up to your gates either with a small remote button in your car or home.

-Here are some additional cost you may come across while installing electric sliding gates:
+Here are some additional costs you may come across while installing electric sliding gates:

 You may require the help of an electrician to connect the electricity supply from the electric sliding gate to your home's electricity network.
 If you do require this, you can expect to pay around £30-£40 per hour, and the job will take between 1-4 hours.

-You will more than likely want to add some access control systems over and above what comes as standard for better ease of access, visibility and security.
+There is additional technology and control systems that you can apply to your electric sliding gate system.
+These are often add-ons over and above what's included as standard for better ease of access, visibility and security.
 This can cost anywhere between £200-£1,000 depending on the level of additional features you wish to install.

 Your electric sliding gate is a great investment, and as such, you will want to keep it maintained and working well throughout the year; 6 or 12-month services are advised and cost around £100.
 This will consist of a health check on the electric sliding gate, including all groundwork, tracks and motor.